Pronovix/walkhub-service/README.md

 * `host`: host to listen on.
 Defaults to `localhost`.
 * `port`: port to listen on.
 Defaults to `8080`.
+* `letsencrypthost`: enables letsencrypt on the specified host.
+Default is empty.
 * `httpaddr`: enables HTTP to HTTPS automatic redirection.
 The format of the address is `host:port`.
 * `httporigin`: if this is set, the HTTP requests will be forced to a separate domain.
 * `redirectall`: redirects all HTTP requests to HTTPS if the server is running in HTTPS mode.
 If this is set to false, only a few pages will be enabled in HTTP mode